The keto diet revolves around a significant lack of carbohydrates to put the body into ketosis.

 Many people looking into starting a keto diet, or people already following one, have a clear reason and goal in mind.
 The most popular one is weight loss.

 However, keto has many other general health benefits besides burning fat.

-Throughout this article, we are going to look at other reasons people might turn to a keto diet, in particular, people who are actually intending to keep hold of their extra pounds.
+Throughout this article, we will look at other reasons people might turn to a keto diet, in particular, people intending to keep hold of their extra pounds.

 One good example is the frequently asked question, “Do bodybuilders use keto?”

 The answer to that question is yes.
 Some bodybuilders will use carb restriction to prepare for a show.
 However, they may up their carb load during training periods.

 Table of Contents

 As we’ve already briefed on, the main focus of keto for many people is weight loss, which is why people wouldn’t think it would interest bodybuilders.

 But there is so much more to this diet than you probably realize, which is one reason why people such as bodybuilders turn to a keto diet for their general health and fitness goals.